 Adam and I indulged in the prime rib, street taco station, cheese selection, pasta bar, sausages, shrimp, Singapore noodles, cupcakes, gelato, and so much more.
 We saw people going back plate after plate for the king crab legs, you could get your money’s worth just in the seafood selection alone: mussels, crab legs, shrimp, sushi, and more.

-Even though it may not be the cheapest buffet on the strip, but I can assure you this will be your only meal of the day, Adam and I didn’t eat for 24 hours after… Breakfast $30, Lunch $37, Dinner $52, Champagne Brunch $49.
+Even though it may not be the cheapest buffet on the strip, I can assure you this will be your only meal of the day, Adam and I didn’t eat for 24 hours after… Breakfast $30, Lunch $37, Dinner $52, Champagne Brunch $49.

 Get your heart pumping as you soar down Fremont Street on Slotzilla.
-Slotzilla is the world’s largest slot machine that is a 12-stories tall that lets you zip line from one end of Fremont Street to the other.
+Slotzilla is the world’s largest slot machine that is a 12-stories tall and lets you zip line from one end of Fremont Street to the other.

 There are 2 lines, the lower which is 77 feet high and will fly you halfway down Fremont Street for $20, and the upper which is 114 feet high and will fly you all 1,750 feet down Fremont Street for $40.

-The upper line aka the zoom line will have you flying in “Superman” position, which much different than any other zipline we have done.
-There are 4 lines that fly side by side, and thankfully you will not have to jump off a platform as you are in flying position the “door” will drop and you will be whisked away!
+The upper line aka the zoom line will have you flying in the “Superman” position, which is much different than any other zipline we have done.
+There are 4 lines that fly side by side, and thankfully you will not have to jump off a platform as you are in the flying position the “door” will drop and you will be whisked away!

 5. Zarkana Cirque du Soleil

 If you only have time to see one show in Las Vegas I highly recommend Zarkana by Cirque du Soleil which plays at the Aria hotel.
-Pure entertainment for 90 minutes with over 70 acrobats, jugglers, aerialists, high wire and trapeze artists.
+Pure entertainment for 90 minutes with over 70 acrobats, jugglers, aerialists, high wire, and trapeze artists.

 The characters and costumes are out of this world.
 Scene after scene we were amazed and thoroughly entertained.
 There are several Cirque de Soleil shows in Vegas, click here to see show options and ticket prices.